realworldocaml/book/en/variants.md

 the type of the value that goes under the `Base` tag.

-The purpose of each tag is pretty straightforward.  `And`, `Or` and `Not` are the basic operators for building up boolean expression, and `Const` lets you enter constants `true` and `false`.
+The purpose of each tag is pretty straightforward.  `And`, `Or` and `Not` are the basic operators for building up Boolean expression, and `Const` lets you enter constants `true` and `false`.

 The `Base` tag is what allows you to tie the `blang` to your